 So now I’m gonna do the same thing on the D string.
 I’m gonna play the first five notes of the major scale on the D, starting with the open string, and then I’m gonna drone that A along with it.
 So here we go.
 Alright.
 This is a great exercise.
 It might be boring, it’s not a tune but if you do this every day and then you try to drone your tunes, it will start to happen for you I promise.
 This is the exercise to do it and a lot of times, the discipline in music, it’s stuff like this.
 It’s doing, practicing just some simple exercises.
 Again it is not exciting, it’s not like it is this show off thing or anything like that but it’s really teaching you the fundamentals of what you need to do.
 When you are playing a tune, how to drone, how much pressure to add, how to arch your fingers things like that, when you are playing a tune and you’re trying to do all this stuff, you are so focused on the notes of the tune that it’s hard to focus on all this stuff.

-So that’s a great exercise as well because again the pressure of the bowing, even just changing the bow direction that often there’s a little slight adjustment you have to make in the pressure so these are all things don’t over think it just try it use your common sense if it sounds good, great if it sounds bad try something else and that’s really how to do it.
-So I’m gonna do it now, same thing, but on the D and the A.
+So that’s a great exercise as well because again the pressure of the bowing, even just changing the bow direction.
+There’s a little slight adjustment you have to make in the pressure so these are all things, don’t overthink it.
+Just try it; use your common sense.
+If it sounds good, great, if it sounds bad, try something else and that’s really how to do it.
+So I’m gonna do it now, the same thing, but on the D and the A.

 Alright.
 Let’s do it now on the G and D, the two lowest strings.
 Alright.
 So that is an awesome exercise.
 So those three exercises that I went over try it out.
-Take a really simple tune, something that you are really comfortable with, you don’t have to think about the notes you haven’t memorized or whatever, and I always use as an example more if you walk on, the two step from the Balfa Brothers.
-That’s a great one you know so play the melody And now put your bow on the two top strings and you’re gonna get that effect, that drone effect, that caging sound.
-So you get that sound, I’m having to add some pressure here.
-My bow angle has mi** and my left fingers has to be arched over that string so that they are not touching the drone string.
+Take a really simple tune, something that you are really comfortable with, you don’t have to think about the notes you haven’t memorized or whatever.
+I always use it as an example.
+Mon Vieux Wagon, the two-step from the Balfa Brothers.
+That’s a great one you know so play the melody And now put your bow on the two top strings and you’re gonna get that effect, that drone effect, that Cajun sound.
+So to get that sound, I’m having to add some pressure here.
+My bow angle has to be right and my left fingers have to be arched over that string so that they are not touching the drone string.

 So those are the three main things you have to watch out for.
 Just be patient, again try those three exercises out.
-Three them out for a couple of weeks and just use them as a warm up so when you get your fiddle out instead of just launching into a tune, tune your fiddle up and try those exercises and then try it on a real simple tune and see how that goes.
+Try them out for a couple of weeks and just use them as a warm-up so when you get your fiddle out instead of just launching into a tune, tune your fiddle up and try those exercises and then try it on a real simple tune and see how that goes.